planetdecred/dcrandroid/README.md

 gomobile bind -target=android # -target=ios for iOS
 ```

-Mobilewallet library can also be built targeting different architectures of android which can be configured using the `-target` command line argument Ex. `gomobile bind -target=android/arm`, `gomobile bind -target=android/386`...
+dcrlibwallet can be built targeting different architectures of android which can be configured using the `-target` command line argument Ex. `gomobile bind -target=android/arm`, `gomobile bind -target=android/386`...

-Copy the generated library (mobilewallet.aar for android or Mobilewallet.framewok in the case of iOS) into `libs` directory(`Frameworks` for iOS)
+Copy the generated library (dcrlibwallet.aar for android or dcrlibwallet.framewok in the case of iOS) into `libs` directory(`Frameworks` for iOS)